robertdoanesolomon/Flag_Predictor/README.md

 # Flag Predictor

-An LSTM model that predicts river differential levels, a proxy for the river flow speed.
-It works for the Isis and Godstow stretches, and the Wallingford stretch, using rainfall forecasts and historical rainfall.
-The system generates 10-day probabilistic forecasts to help determine the OURCs flags from the differential.
+This is an LSTM AI model that predicts the river differential levels along the Thames, which acts a proxy for the river flow speed.
+The differential is the difference in river height between the upstream and downstream locks for a given stretch, which is how the OURCs flag is set at Godstow and usually closely tracks the flag on the Isis.
+This model has been trained on upstream rainfall data for the Isis, Godstow and the Wallingford stretches.
+Predictions are made using rainfall forecasts and features derived from recent rainfall.
+The model generates 10-day probablistic forecasts to help determine the differential.
 Please consider this experimental and a work in progress!

 ## Latest Forecast Plots